mhans003/codequiz/README.md

 ## Description

-This Node Express application is a timed JavaScript quiz game that stores high scores using MySQL and/or LocalStorage.
+This Node Express application is a timed JavaScript quiz game that stores high scores using Mongoose/MongoDB.

+*As of 4/13, this application now uses Mongoose(MongoDB) instead of Sequelize(MySQL)*

 The game initiates when the player presses the start button.
 The player has 90 seconds to answer as many JavaScript-related questions correctly as possible.
 Answering incorrectly results in a loss of time.
 When the game is over, the user has the option to store a name and the high score in the game's high scores list.

 The program ensures that the questions are shuffled upon each iteration of gameplay.

-## Installation

-After repository is cloned to the local machine:
-1) Config.json file (development environment) must be updated to reflect local machine.
-2) Using MySQL Workbench, running init.sql initiates required database.

 ## Features

 * Node.js application with Express Router.
-* MySQL/Sequelize used to store/retrieve high scores.
+* MongoDB/Mongoose used to store/retrieve high scores.
 * Express Handlebars used to render content and pass data to HTML.
 * Responsive to screen sizes across devices.
 * Incorporates Bootstrap utilities including container, modal, buttons, and navbar.